kubedb/docs/docs/guides/redis/sentinel/replacesentinel/overview.md

 # Replace Sentinel Overview

-This guide will give you an overview on how KubeDB Enterprise operator replaces sentinel of a Redis instance.
+This guide will give you an overview on how KubeDB Ops Manager replaces sentinel of a Redis instance.

 ## Before You Begin